Pick a head-to-head comparison

 How should you pick?

 Match product to problem.
 If your consumers are mostly humans inside one BI tool, the BI semantic layer is fine.
 If you live entirely inside Snowflake or Databricks and your queries are structured-only, the warehouse-native surface is the simplest answer.
 If your AI strategy depends on agents that issue thousands of queries per hour across multiple sources, with regulated audit and governance, the only structurally-correct answer is a semantic execution layer.
-The full 2026 buyer's guide walks through each scenario.
+The full 2026 buyer's guide walks through each scenario, and the accuracy evidence behind the whole category - benchmarks included - is in Deterministic vs Probabilistic Text-to-SQL.